 - Advanced Genetics

-Each dental program has its own prerequisites for admission, so you will need to check the requirements of each program you are considering in advance to gain specific information.
-To find the specific requirements for each school, see the ADEA Official Guide to Dental Schools, found in the science secretary’s office.
+Most professional schools have specific prerequisites for admission, so each pre-dental student will need to check the requirements of each program they are considering in advance to gain detailed information.
+To find the specific requirements for each school of dentistry, see the American Dental Education Association (ADEA) Official Guide to Dental Schools.

 Most applications to dental schools are processed through the American Association of Dental Schools Application Service (AADSAS).
-The service provides a universal application that is first sent to AADSAS and then is forwarded to participating schools that the applicant is interested in.
-If you are interested in a school that does not participate in this program, you will need to apply directly to its admissions office.
-Additional information,
+The service provides a universal application that is first sent to AADSAS and then forwarded to participating schools that the applicant is interested in.
+If you are interested in a dentistry school that does not participate in this program, you must apply directly to its admissions office.

-such as letters of reference, may be requested after your application has been processed.
-Students are evaluated based on previous academic curriculum, undergraduate GPA and DAT scores.
+You can request additional information, such as letters of reference, after processing your application.
+You are evaluated based on previous academic curriculum, undergraduate GPA, and Dental Admission Test (DAT) scores.
 Students who meet expectations in these areas will be asked for an interview before a final admissions decision is made.

 Most dental schools require a minimum GPA of 2.5-3.0 for acceptance.
-However, in most schools, the mean GPA for accepted students in 2001 was 3.2-3.3.
-Therefore, a GPA of at least 3.3 is preferable to remain competitive.
+However, in recent years, the mean GPA for accepted students was 3.2-3.3.
+Therefore, dental schools prefer a GPA of at least 3.3 to remain competitive.
 All schools also require applicants to submit scores from the Dental Admissions Test (DAT).